cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 # 2 Concept of Operations

-This section provides details about the [[Information System Name]], an overview of the three phases of the ISCP (Activation and Notification, Recovery, and Reconstitution), and a description of the roles and responsibilities of key personnel during contingency operations.
+This section provides details about the {{project.system_info.system_name}}, an overview of the three phases of the ISCP (Activation and Notification, Recovery, and Reconstitution), and a description of the roles and responsibilities of key personnel during contingency operations.

 ## 2.1 System Description